 This module examines the nature, history and sources of transnational commercial law.

 It also looks at the role of conflict of laws in international commercial law and international commercial dispute resolution.

-We examine the relevance of comparative law to transnational commercial law, and the various instruments (international conventions, model laws etc.) and institutions (including UNIDROIT, UNCITRAL, ICC, the Hague Conference on Private International Law) responsible for the harmonization of transnational commercial law.
+We examine the relevance of comparative law to transnational commercial law, and the various instruments (international conventions, model laws etc) and institutions (including UNIDROIT, UNCITRAL, ICC, the Hague Conference on Private International Law) responsible for the harmonisation of transnational commercial law.

 100%: Written assessment (Essay)